 Shops in London are generally open from 10:00 to at least 18:00.
 Large department store and shopping malls stay open a lot later.
 Shops are only permitted to open for 6 hours on a Sunday (most open between 11:00 – 17:00).

 The UK mobile phone networks use the GSM system.
-3G is available everywhere in London and across most of the UK.
-Using a foreign mobile phone in the UK can very expensive.
+3G and 4G services are available everywhere in London and across most of the UK.
+Using a non-EU mobile phone in the UK can expensive.
 We recommend purchasing a ‘pay-as-you-go’ SIM card.
 These are cheap and widely available, including micro SIM’s for a Iphone and similar device.
 Pay As You Go cards usually include some ‘free’ internet access.
 Most coffee shops offer free WiFi.

-General medical treatment can be expensive and travel insurance is highly recommended.
+Medical treatment can be expensive so travel insurance is essential.

 Pharmacies can provide a limited amount of advice and sell some drugs over the counter.
 Prescriptions issued by a UK doctor will be required for other drugs.
 There are a number of 24-hour private doctors clinics that will see people on a ‘walk in’ basis – such Medicentre.